yk0803/EDI-Anon/README.md

 # 1. Install the Required packages and libraries
       Provided in the Requirements.txt file
 # 2. The simple codes folder
-      This folder contains the original codes of the simple techniques, saved with their respective names for ease of access
+      1. This folder contains the original codes of the simple techniques, saved with their respective names for ease of access
+      2. The original techniques can be used to get the anonymized images, and then its performance can be assessed
 # 3. For the Proposed Method
       After you have downloaded the datasets and the models, and have installed the required libraries & packages,
       1. Open the ipynb file named Separated (for Masking use the Masking New ipynb file)